lucashomuniz/Project-03/README.md

 # ✅ PROJECT-21

-This project was designed with the goal of creating a robust set of indicators that would allow monitoring and evaluating the performance of a call center, taking into account various perspectives of analysis.
-To this end, the scope included the integration of information from multiple sources, such as ServiceNow, Genesys, Jasper, Cirex, Sixtus, and Medalia.
-These databases contained records of customer calls, incidents related to internet and telephone services, as well as performance test results obtained through user experience management tools.
+In this project, the goal was to create a robust set of **indicators** to monitor and evaluate the performance of a **call center** across multiple analytical perspectives.
+The scope involved integrating data from diverse sources, including **ServiceNow**, **Genesys**, **Jasper**, **Cirex**, **Sixtus**, and **Medalia**.
+These sources provided records of customer calls, **incidents** related to internet and telephone services, and performance test results obtained through user experience management tools.

-In order to structure this data ecosystem into a reliable analytical solution, an ETL (Extract, Transform, and Load) pipeline was developed to ingest these sources into unified flows.
-The extraction process was designed to ensure periodic data collection and the standardization of key variables, while the transformation layer focused on a well-structured PowerQuery, aiming for data cleaning, deduplication, and integration.
-Furthermore, the use of the DAX (Data Analysis Expressions) language in Power BI enabled the calculation of advanced measures and metrics to describe the operation’s behavior.
-Finally, dynamic parameters and filters were configured to optimize the information consumption experience, allowing the end user to tailor the analytical scope to their specific needs.
-As a result, we ensured that the visualizations were agile, consistent, and capable of adding value to the decision-making process.
+A reliable **ETL pipeline** was developed to unify these data sources into consistent flows.
+The **extraction** process ensured periodic data collection and standardization of key variables, while the **transformation** layer utilized **Power Query** for data cleaning, deduplication, and integration.
+Advanced metrics and measures were calculated using **DAX** (Data Analysis Expressions) in **Power BI**, enabling deeper insights into operational behavior.
+Additionally, dynamic **parameters** and **filters** were implemented to enhance the user experience, allowing customization of the analytical scope to meet specific needs.
+The result was an agile, consistent, and value-driven analytical solution that supports effective decision-making through optimized and actionable **visualizations**.

 **Keywords**: PowerBI, PowerQuery, DAX, Google Cloud Platform, Business Analytics, BigQuery, Data Visualization, Data Analysis.